Sonicare brushing modes and routines - Clean, White, Clean & White, Polish, Gum Care, Refresh, Sensitive, Massage, Easy-start modes. -

 - The QuadPacer indicator signals when they should move on to cleaning the next 1/4th of their mouth.

+This is a built-in feature and cannot be deactivated.
 For us, this featured has limited appeal (tooth brushing isn't a timed race but instead should be based on doing a thorough job, no matter the amount of time involved).
 However, for the uninterested or uncooperative brusher, we can see how the QuadPacer feature could be beneficial.

 G) The KidTimer and KidPacer functions.